shinygs/DutchAuction/README.md

 - Lin Yue
 - Steffi
 # Instructions
-You may refer to the word document "README/docx" for instructions
+You may refer to the word document "README.docx" for instructions
 ### References:
 Dutch Auction Contract